 Customer service software does not typically store customer information, though it might have email or help-desk ticketing systems that allow organizations to keep track of customer issues.

 It also includes knowledge bases, FAQ sections, and even chatbots.

-Customer service software is effective for companies trying to manage their interactions with customers via email marketing or live chats.
+Customer service software is effective for companies trying to manage customer interactions via email marketing or live chats.